Flights from Nepal to Bhutan - Get to Paro from Kathmandu by Flight

 Owned by Tashi Air Private limited, Bhutan Airlines is the only private airline in the country.
 Tashi Group won the license to operate an airline in Bhutan in December 2011, and started with flights from Bangkok in 2013.
 Kathmandu, Kolkata, and Delhi were later added as more Indian nationals wanted flights to Bhutan.
 Today, the company operates three flights a week from Delhi, via Kathmandu, and two flights a week from Bangkok, via Kolkata.

-Requirements for Flights from Nepal to Bhutan
+Requirements for Nepal Bhutan Flight Booking

-Booking a flight from Kathmandu to Paro first requires that you have a confirmed and booked tour with a Bhutan travel agent, a valid issued visa, and the correct permits for travel in the country.
+Booking a flight from Kathmandu to Paro first requires that you have a confirmed and booked tour with a Bhutan travel agent, a validly issued visa, and the correct permits for travel in the country.
 Independent travel is not permitted in the country, and the two airlines will not permit the booking of a flight without the confirmation code from the Tourism Council of Bhutan (TCB) in Thimphu.

 Neither of the two airlines will allow booking of tickets to Bhutan without having received the confirmation code from the TCB.
 The travel agents can also book your tickets to Bhutan direct, to save you having to do it yourself, and it is beneficial to do this, as there is no commission for booking the flight through the travel agent.

 A prepaid taxi from hotel.
-This option to book a prepaid taxi through your hotel, which is often the best option, as hailing a taxi on the street can sometimes be much more expensive.
-The prepaid taxis have a set fare (which often includes a commission for the hotel), and is guaranteed not to change once you get under way, unlike with the roaming taxis.
+This option to book a prepaid taxi through your hotel is most recommended, as hailing a taxi on the street can sometimes be much more expensive.
+The prepaid taxis have a set fare (which often includes a commission for the hotel), and is guaranteed not to change once you get underway, unlike with the roaming taxis.
 At around 750 rupees, this is more than the going rate for the trip, but it is a door-to-terminal service, which makes it more convenient.

+Public transport.
 The third option, and sometimes the best, is the public transport system, although if you have a lot of luggage, it is not ideal.
 Buses from the Ratna Park Station run direct to the main gates of the airport, so you will have to walk the ten minutes to the terminal.
 However, cost-wise, it is only around 15-20 rupees for the trip, so well worth the short walk.